In This Article

 Used traditionally for food, fuel, fiber, medicine among other uses, the cannabis plant offers multiple applications and benefits.
 Highlighted for its medicinal use by the Roman historian, Pliny the Elder, who wrote about the cannabis root as “a decoction of the root in water relaxes contractions of the joints and cures gout and similar maladies.”

 Cannabinoids are dynamic and therapeutically helpful compounds found both in the cannabis and hemp plants.
-With a growing body of evidence building showing their potential health benefits, more recently cannabinoid-based skincare and beauty products to hit the market at a fast pace.
+With a growing body of evidence showing their potential health benefits, cannabidiol skincare and beauty products have recently hit the market at a fast pace.

 The Endocannabinoid System (ECS) and You